 We are also involved in initiatives linked to education.
 We operate a programme of award sponsorship in local schools to celebrate pupils’ enterprise and achievement.

-Our work with businesses across the South West supports them to do better and in turn benefit their local communities and the wider economy.
+Our work with businesses across the South West, supporting them to do better and in turn benefit their local communities and the wider economy.